openDSLM/opendslm-deamon/opendslm-daemon.md

 ### Gtk UI integration

 The daemon is the backend for the
 [openDSLM GTK UI](https://github.com/openDSLM/gtk-ui).
-When both projects live under `/ssd/GitHub/`, start the daemon first (`./build/apps/opendslm-daemon --port 8400`) so the UI client can attach to `/status`, `/settings`, `/preview` and the GStreamer shared-memory socket.
+Start the daemon first (`./build/apps/opendslm-daemon --port 8400`) so the UI client can attach to `/status`, `/settings`, `/preview`, and the GStreamer shared-memory socket.
 If you customise ports or socket paths, export matching overrides before launching the GTK frontend.

 ### Known limitations (alpha warning)